Find Affordable College Courses

 Philadelphia, PA

-University of Maryland - College Park ranked #6 on this year’s Best Public Policy Bachelor’s Degree Schools in the Middle Atlantic Region list.
-UMCP is a fairly large public school located in the large suburb of College Park.
+University of Maryland - College Park came in at #6 in this year’s edition of the Best Public Policy Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+UMCP is a very large public school located in the large suburb of College Park.

 Public Policy majors at Rutgers New Brunswick take out an average of $20,726 in student loans while working on their Bachelor's Degree.